 Uploading zip files

-Zip can be a useful way to upload your images.
+Zip can be a useful way of uploading images/folders.

 - If the zip file contains a single top level folder, that folder will become the root for all extracted data.